mendix/docs-site-test/content/en/docs/addons/ats-addon/rg-ats/rg-two-ats/rg-two-cicd-api.md

 ## 1 CI/CD API

 With the CI/CD API, you can easily integrate ATS into your automated deployment workflow.
 You can run a test according to predefined templates and then query its status and result.
 Additionally, you can rerun the test cases that were not passed for a failed test suite.
-For more information on how to integrate ATS into your CI/CD workflow, see the [How-To ATS CI/CD](/addons/ats-addon/ht-two-ats-and-ci-cd).
+For more information on how to integrate ATS into your CI/CD workflow, see the [How-To ATS CI/CD](/addons/ats-addon/ht-two-ats-and-ci-cd/).

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 **For on-premises implementations** – to use the CI/CD API, you need a special web service user, which ATS uses for authentication.
 Please contact [CLEVR Support](https://www.CLEVR.com/contact/) if you are having problems with this.
 {{% /alert %}}